Bus Accident Compensation Claims

 There are numerous situations that may cause a bus accident, including:

-- The driver losing concentration and consequently, hitting another vehicle or a still object
+- The driver loses concentration and consequently, hits another vehicle or a still object

 - A passenger slipping on rubbish or liquid on the bus aisle and falling down

 - The driver shutting the door before a passenger has fully alighted or boarded the bus

 - A person getting hit by a bus while crossing the road

 - The driver applied instant brakes, leading to a passenger getting hit on the head by the seat in front

 - A person getting hit by a bus while waiting at the bus stop

 - The driver accelerates as a passenger is making their way to a seat